CardiacModelling/ionBench/docs/introduction.md

 ### Pints
 The Pints optimisers currently available are CMA-ES, Nelder-Mead, PSO, SNES, and XNES.

-For CMA-ES, if the benchmarker has active bounds, then CMA-ES will automatically use bound on the transition rates in addition to parameter bounds, defined in the __ionbench.optimisers.pints_optimisers.classes_pints.AdvancedBoundaries__ module.
+The Pints optimisers are the only ones which can incorporate rate bounds into the optimisation.

 ### Scipy
 The Scipy optimisers currently available are LM (Levenberg-Marquardt), Nelder-Mead, Powell's simplex method, Conjugate Gradient Descent, SLSQP, and Trust Region Reflective.

 Both Trust Region Reflective and LM make use of the alternative cost functions, in this case `benchmarker.signed_error()` returning a vector of residuals rather than the RMSE cost.
+In this case, `benchmarker.grad(residuals=True)` is used to calculate the jacobian of the residuals rather than the gradient of the RMSE cost function.

 ### External Optimisers
 We currently have twenty-one optimisers defined from other papers for ion channel fitting.